2023 Nottingham attacks

 In the early morning of 13 June 2023, three people were fatally stabbed and three others were injured when a van was driven into them in three connected attacks in Nottingham in the East Midlands of the United Kingdom.
-At around 04:00 BST, Valdo Calocane fatally stabbed two university students in the street and subsequently a school caretaker, whose van he had stolen.
+At around 04:00 BST, Valdo Calocane fatally stabbed two university students in the street and subsequently a school caretaker, whose van he then stole.
 After driving the van into people at a nearby bus stop, Calocane was arrested.
+He had prior complained of having repeated instances of psychosis.

 On 16 June 2023, Calocane was charged with three counts of murder and three counts of attempted murder and on 17 June he was remanded in custody.
 In November 2023, Calocane denied the three counts of murder, but admitted three counts of manslaughter, on the basis of diminished responsibility, and three further counts of attempted murder.
 His pleas were accepted by the prosecution.
 On 25 January 2024, Calocane was sentenced at Nottingham Crown Court to be detained indefinitely at a high-security hospital.

 One of the victims, Grace O'Malley-Kumar, was posthumously awarded the George Medal for her bravery during the incident.